MaterDev/golang_test-server/README.md

 Fiber is a web framework for Go that's designed to be fast and flexible.
 It's inspired by Express, a popular web framework for Node.js, and aims to provide a similar interface for developers while taking advantage of Go's performance benefits.
 Fiber offers a robust set of features for web development, including middleware support, routing, and templating, while keeping a minimal footprint and optimized performance.

+> _This example server in this repo contains a set of endpoints that respond with the results of various dice rolls from D4 to D20._

 ## Project Structure

 - `main.go`: The main entry point for the server.